Fast Ewald summation for electrostatic potentials with arbitrary periodicity

-in which $m$ is the shape parameter and $P$ is the number of points in the support of each Gaussian in one direction, cf.~Theorem 3.1.
+where $\alpha$ is the shape parameter of the Gaussian window and $P$ is the size (i.e.\ number of subintervals) of the support of the window in each direction, cf.~Theorem 3.1 in Ref.~\onlinecite{Lindbo2011a} (where $m=\sqrt{2\alpha}$).
+The constant $C_\text{G}$ may depend on the solution $\varphi^{D\P,\w F}$, but not on $P$ or $\alpha$.
 In \eqref{eq:approx_error_Gaussian}, the first term estimates the quadrature error and the second term estimates the window function truncation error.
-Balancing both terms, one obtains $m=c\sqrt{\pi P}$, $c\approx1$.
-Now, using $m$, we can find the optimal value of the free parameter, $\eta=P^2\xi^2h^2/m^2$.
+Balancing both terms and using the approximation $\erfc(\sqrt{x}) \approx e^{-x}$, one obtains $\alpha = (\pi/2) P c^2$, where $c^2$ is a heuristically inserted constant which in practice is set slightly below unity (in this paper we use $c^2=0.91$).

-As with Gaussians, using the BM window function, the accuracy of the algorithm (and not the runtime for a fixed $P$) strongly depends on the shape parameter $\beta$.
-As suggested in \cite{Osipov2013}, the shape parameter takes the form of $\beta=\pi(1-1/2)P\approx1.57P$.
-Here, by numerical experiments, we provide an almost optimal shape parameter which gives the minimum rms error for all $P$.
-We heuristically find the following error estimate for approximation errors
+Also for the KB window function, the shape parameter~$\beta$ strongly influences the accuracy of the algorithm (but not the runtime for a fixed $P$).
+Selection of the shape parameter for the KB window has been discussed in different contexts for instance in Refs.~\onlinecite{Kaiser1980}, \onlinecite{Potts2003} and \onlinecite{Gao2017}.
+There is no universally optimal shape parameter; rather, the optimal choice depends on the context in which the window function is used.
+Here, we use numerical experiments to determine a near-optimal shape parameter for use in the SE method, in the sense that it nearly minimizes the approximation error for all $P$.
+We heuristically find the approximation error estimate